vvscode/docs/docs/voice/voice-for-android.md

 ---
-title: "Voice for Android"
+title: Voice for Android
+excerpt: >-
-excerpt: "The Sinch SDK is a product that makes adding voice calling and/or instant messaging to mobile apps easy.
-Continue reading this step-by-step guide now."
+  The Sinch SDK is a product that makes adding voice calling and/or instant messaging to mobile apps easy.
+Continue reading this step-by-step guide now.
 ---
 The Sinch SDK is a product that makes adding voice calling and/or instant messaging to mobile apps easy.
 It handles all the complexity of signaling and audio management while providing you the freedom to create a stunning user interface.